narayan-ratawa/AwesomeProject/README.md

   3. Theme
   4.Other configration

-Feel free to add more fetures
+Feel free to add more fetures.

+Provide version number.